heroku/einstein-vision-node/README.md

 To set for an app:

+✏️ *Replace each `$VARIABLE` in the following command with a specific value: the desired model ID & Heroku app name.*

 ```bash
 heroku config:set PREDICTIVE_VISION_MODEL_ID=$MODEL_ID --app $APP_NAME
 ```

 ## Using a Custom Model

-Once a Heroku app is deployed with the Predictive Services Add-on, you may use the PS API from your local command-line to create a custom model and upload training images.
+Once a Heroku app is deployed with the Predictive Services Add-on, use its credentials to create a custom model and upload training images.

 1. Fetch your credentials from the app